WhisperNode/.github/profile/README.md

 We are actively testing new monitoring & alerting solutions.
 Currently we run multiple Tenderduty/Pagerduty instances, which monitor our nodes 24/7/365.
 If we miss 10+ blocks, we're immediately alerted via SMS/push notifications.
 After 3 mins, it spam calls us (not fun when you’re sleeping!)

-In addition we’re running PANIC (node alerts via Telegram), HalfLife (realtime Discord node alerts), and UptimeRobot.

-These give a clear picture of every single node at ALL times, & massive redundancy in case 1 or more fail to alert us (for any reason).

 We utilize the following as our monitoring solutions: